minio/minfs/README.md

 ## Known issues

-* renaming directories will cause an error when directly accessing the newly moved folder
+* Renaming directories will cause an error when directly accessing the newly moved folder

 ## Build